lazamar/lazamar.github.io/_posts/2016-09-24-accidental-dos.md

 title: My accidental Denial Of Service attack
 ---

-It was my most effective attack, three companies went down.
+It was my most effective attack.
+Three companies went down.
 It was also accidental and with undesired consequences.

 At work we have two very distinct groups: the pop-lovers and the metal-heads.
 As you might expect, metal-heads are not very fond of Rihanna, and neither are pop-lovers very appreciative of Guns & Roses.
 To end people's frequent discussions about which station should the radio be on, we decided to build a widget for the company's management system where everyone could submit whatever songs they liked and they would be automatically arranged in turns and played from Spotify.
 Fair and easy.